Image credit: North American Rockwell

 Image source: AFMC

-Stunning representation of a NAR Phase A orbiter about to land by Henry Lozano Jr., from the collection of everyone’s favourite space archivist.
+Stunning representation of a NAR Phase A orbiter about to land by Henry Lozano Jr., from the collection of everyone’s favorite space archivist.

 Image credit: North American Rockwell